 Building on consumer-centric innovations from other industries, our team worked alongside UMN Health using both operational and architectural design to orchestrate a patient experience that promotes personalization, convenience, and the elimination of touchpoints.
 The building form and site orientation seamlessly flow with local traffic patterns supporting ease of access.
 Arriving patients are greeted by a valet and once inside are escorted by concierge staff positioned at the entry.
-The Discovery Bar, a sculptural desk on the ground floor, provides access to educational materials and clinical trials.
-Technologically-advanced check-in solutions eliminate the need for a formal check-in process, and lounges are furnished with an array of different seating options that allow patients and visitors to choose their preferred setting instead of being assigned to a small waiting area.
+Traditional reception and information desks were replaced by personal greeters with mobile check-in stations that can migrate to where the need is the greatest.
+Patients can choose an array of different seating options that allow them and visitors to choose their preferred seating in a lounge-setting instead of being assigned to a small waiting area.

 As the foundation of a future health district, the building’s design outlines a new architectural brand for UMN Health.
 Brick and terracotta on the exterior complement the local architectural landscape and native geology.
 Inside, sculptural forms are used to carve away the mass of the floor plates and to provide connectivity between floors.
 Color is used strategically throughout the space to identify clinic entries and neighborhoods in support of intuitive wayfinding.